finbourne/lusid-sdk-python/sdk/docs/InstrumentEventsApi.md

 QueryBucketCashFlowDrillDown: Returns the individual cashflows that make up a single cashflow bucket, with their source lineage.

 Returns the individual cashflows inside the requested bucket window for the holdings of the specified  portfolios, annotated with the source (Instrument, Transaction or SRS) that produced each cashflow.
+The drill-down returns the complete resolved stream, including transaction-sourced cashflows, which  bucketed responses using the (default) InstrumentCashFlow representation exclude.
+To reconcile the  drill-down against such a bucketed response, first exclude rows with a sourceType of 'Transaction'.

 ### Example